PYEXPO25/T021_DATADETECTIVES/README.md

 *Problem Statement ID – PYS118*

-Formulate your problem statement clearly and concisely.
+In india there are around 41% of people who are under privileged or from middle class can't afford facility like car incase if they want the access they use apps like red taxi the concern there is privacy because traveling with a stranger(driver) isn't advisable and In india wedding is considered to be the prestigious event of the family but in some case people can't afford wedding gown and accessories
 ---

 ## Overview

-Provide an overview of the project, its purpose, and what it aims to achieve along with proposed solution
+In our website  we render service or  act as a middle men where we connect the buyer and the vendor.

 ---

 ## Team Members

-*Team ID – xxxxx*
+*Team ID – T021*

 List your team members along with their roles.

-- *Member 1* - Team Leader
+- *SUNDHARAM* - Team Leader
-- *Member 2* - Role
-- *Member 3* - Role
-- *Member 4* - Role
+- *SANJAY * - frontend
-- *Member 5* - Role
+- *YAZHINI* - frontend
-- *Member 6* - Role
+- *SOWDESWARI* - backend,database
-- *Member 7* - Role
+- *HARINI SRI* - django
-- *Member 8* - Role
+- *ABARNAA* - overview

 ![Team Photo](DATA-DETECTIVES.jpg)